GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents: Results

 \subsubsection{Intelligent tool selection}

 Our proposed system, GenCellAgent, intelligently selects the most suitable segmentation tool for each image, leveraging complementary strengths from leading models in the research community.
+As summarized in Table~\ref{specialized_tool}, GenCellAgent orchestrates among six specialized tools spanning cell/nuclei segmentation (Cellpose~\cite{stringer2025cellpose3}, $\mu$SAM~\cite{archit2025segment} and CellSAM~\cite{israel2025cellsam}), mitochondria segmentation (MitoNet~\cite{glancy2023mitonet}), endoplasmic reticulum segmentation (ERNet~\cite{lu2023ernet}) and Golgi apparatus segmentation (an UNet model trained on CellMap dataset by ourselves).

-We quantify its tool-selection accuracy by selecting between two representative specific cell-segmentation tools \ie Cellpose and $\mu$SAM, on four public cell segmentation benchmarks, LiveCell~\cite{edlund2021livecell} (incucyte HD phase-contrast microscopy images), TissueNet~\cite{greenwald2022whole} (fluorescence images), PlantSeg (Root)~\cite{wolny2020accurate} (confocal laser scanning microscopy images), and Lizard~\cite{graham2021lizard} (H$\&$E stained histology images).
+While GenCellAgent orchestrates all six specialized tools, the tool-selection evaluation in this section focuses on the three cell/nucleus segmentation tools, \ie Cellpose~\cite{stringer2025cellpose3}, $\mu$SAM~\cite{archit2025segment} and CellSAM~\cite{israel2025cellsam}, as these cover overlapping target domains and thus require active image-level routing.
+The remaining tools (MitoNet, ERNet, UNet-Golgi) target distinct organelles and are selected based on the user's task query rather than image-style similarity.
+Specifically, we quantify tool-selection accuracy by selecting between three representative specialized cell-segmentation tools \ie Cellpose, $\mu$SAM and CellSAM, on seven public cell segmentation benchmarks, LiveCell~\cite{edlund2021livecell} (incucyte HD phase-contrast microscopy images), PlantSeg (Root)~\cite{wolny2020accurate} (confocal laser scanning microscopy images), TissueNet~\cite{greenwald2022whole} (fluorescence and mass spectrometry images), Lizard~\cite{graham2021lizard} (H$\&$E stained histology images), 2018 Data Science Bowl~ \cite{caicedo2019nucleus} (widefield fluorescence), Mouse Brain~\cite{amat2024mesospim} (light-sheet) and Damond ~\cite{damond2024imcdatasets} (imaging mass cytometry).
 Each specific tool integrated into GenCellAgent is systematically characterized in terms of its supported tasks, the training dataset name, and exemplar sample images where it demonstrates optimal performance.

 We quantify tool-selection accuracy as the fraction of test images for which GenCellAgent selects the empirically best segmentation tool.
-The correct tool is defined based on prior knowledge that Cellpose performs best on LiveCell and Lizard, while $\mu$SAM performs best on TissueNet and PlantSeg.
-For each test image, we compute its average image-style correlation (details in Appendix~\ref{sec:style}) with reference images from each candidate dataset, assign the image to the dataset with the highest similarity, and select the segmentation tool linked to that dataset.
-A selection is counted as correct when the chosen tool matches the dataset’s known top performer.
+To establish per-image ground truth, we run all available specialist models (Cellpose, $\mu$SAM, and CellSAM) on every test image and identify the tool that achieves the highest segmentation accuracy for that specific image as the oracle best performer.
+For each test image, GenCellAgent computes its average image-style correlation (details in Appendix~\ref{sec:style}) with anchor images from each candidate dataset, assigns the image to the dataset with the highest similarity, and selects the segmentation tool linked to that dataset.
+A selection is counted as correct when the chosen tool matches the per-image oracle best performer.